netzfisch/netzfisch.github.io/_posts/2013-03-24-jekyll-jumpstart.md

 ### Jumpstart

-Shortly I thought about [Octopress](http://octopress.org/docs/) as it seemed to me already quit complex and slow, so I keept going the rough way.
+Shortly I thought about using [Octopress](http://octopress.org/docs/) - "The Jekyll Mercedes", but as it seemed to me relatively complex and the frontend design slow, I keept going the rough way.
 First read the Jekyll [getting started section](https://github.com/mojombo/jekyll/) and have a look at some sites and source code, which could serve as template or good starting point to find your way:

 * [Tom Preston Werner](http://tom.preston-werner.com) [(source)](https://github.com/mojombo/mojombo.github.com/) - minimalistic version from the Jekyll creator and github founder
 * [UberRobert](http://www.uberobert.com/) [(source)](https://github.com/rbirnie/uberobert.com/) - two column Twitter Bootsrap (TB) mit "**marketing speak Header**" and very **clean structured source** code